-Uncertainty regarding the implementation of the EU and UK's Trade and Cooperation Agreement could negatively impact our business, financial condition and earnings.
+Uncertainty regarding the impact of the United Kingdom's departure from the European Union could negatively impact our business, financial condition and earnings.

-The EU and UK's Trade and Cooperation Agreement ("UK/EU Trade Agreement") was implemented starting on May 1, 2021 and set out the economic and legal framework for trade between the United Kingdom and the EU after the United Kingdom's 2020 withdrawal from the EU.
-As the UK/EU Trade Agreement is still a fairly new legal framework, the continuing implementation of the UK/EU Trade Agreement may result in uncertainty in its application and periods of volatility in both the United Kingdom and wider European markets.
+On January 31, 2020, the United Kingdom officially withdrew from the EU, commonly referred to as "Brexit".
+Following a transition period, the United Kingdom and the EU signed a Trade and Cooperation Agreement ("UK/EU Trade Agreement"), which came into full force on May 1, 2021 and set out the foundation of the economic and legal framework for trade between the United Kingdom and the EU.
+As the UK/EU Trade Agreement is a new legal framework, the implementation of the UK/EU Trade Agreement may result in uncertainty in its application and periods of volatility in both the United Kingdom and wider European markets.
+The United Kingdom's exit from the EU is expected to result in additional trade costs and disruptions in this trading relationship.
 Furthermore, there is the possibility that either party may impose tariffs on trade in the future in the event that regulatory standards between the EU and the UK diverge.
 The terms of the future relationship may cause continued uncertainty in the global financial markets, and adversely affect our ability, and the ability of our portfolio companies, to execute our respective strategies and to receive attractive returns.

-Changes in interest rates may adversely affect the value of our portfolio investments which could have an adverse effect on our business, financial condition and results of operations.
+Rising interest rates or changes in interest rates may adversely affect the value of our portfolio investments which could have an adverse effect on our business, financial condition and results of operations.

 Our debt investments are generally based on floating rates, such as London Interbank Offer Rate ("LIBOR"), EURIBOR, Secured Overnight Financing Rate ("SOFR"), the Federal Funds Rate or the Prime Rate.
 General interest rate fluctuations may have a substantial negative impact on our investments, the value of our common stock and our rate of return on invested capital.
-To curb inflation, the Federal Reserve raised interest rates 1.00% in aggregate over the course of 2023, increasing the cost of borrowed funds for the Company and the underlying portfolio companies we are investing in.
-In December 2023, the Federal Reserve voted to pause interest rate hikes.
-Federal Reserve officials indicated that interest rate reductions may be warranted in 2024.
-There is no guarantee that the Federal Reserve will reduce rates in 2024, especially if inflation increases again.

-If the Federal Reserve resumes increases to interest rates, the cost of borrowing for the companies in which we invest will increase and may make them less profitable, which generally would decrease the value of our investments in them.
+An increase in interest rates generally will increase the cost of borrowing for the companies in which we invest and may make them less profitable, which generally would decrease the value of our investments in them.
 In addition, although we generally expect to invest a limited percentage of our assets in instruments with a fixed interest rate, including subordinated loans, senior and junior secured and unsecured debt securities and loans in high yield bonds, an increase in interest rates could decrease the value of those fixed rate investments.
 Rising interest rates may also increase the cost of debt for our underlying portfolio companies, which could adversely impact their financial performance and ability to meet ongoing obligations to the Company.
 Also, an increase in interest rates available to investors could make investment in our common stock less attractive if we are not able to increase our dividend rate, which could reduce the value of our common stock.

 Because we have borrowed money, and may issue preferred stock to finance investments, our net investment income depends, in part, upon the difference between the rate at which we borrow funds or pay dividends on preferred stock and the rate that our investments yield.
 As a result, we can offer no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.
-In this period of high interest rates, our cost of funds may increase except to the extent we have issued fixed rate debt or preferred stock, which could reduce our net investment income.
+In this period of rising interest rates, our cost of funds may increase except to the extent we have issued fixed rate debt or preferred stock, which could reduce our net investment income.